-To be eligible for graduation from any of the programs offered by the Faculty of Agricultural, Life and Environmental Sciences, students must present Satisfactory Academic Standing [see (10) below] and obtain a GPA of at least 2.0 [3.0 for BSc in Nutrition and Food Science (Nutrition major)] on their last ★60 normally completed during the third and fourth years.
+To be eligible for graduation from any of the programs offered by the Faculty of Agricultural, Life and Environmental Sciences, students must present Satisfactory Academic Standing [see (10) below] and obtain a GPA of at least 2.0 on their last \star 60 normally completed during the third and fourth years.

-Where more than \bigstar 60 were completed in the last two years, the grades from all courses completed in the last year will be used in this calculation.
-Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the \bigstar 60 requirement.
+Where more than \star 60 were completed in the last two years, the grades from all courses completed in the last year will be used in this calculation.

-Where fewer than \star 60 were completed in the last two years, the grades from all courses completed in the last two years will be used in this calculation.
 Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the \star 60 requirement.

-The grade points for additional courses needed to make \star 60 will be calculated by multiplying the GPA of all courses completed in that term by the number of credits required to make \star 60.
+Where fewer than $\star 60$ were completed in the last two years, the grades from all courses completed in the last two years will be used in this calculation.
+Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the $\star 60$ requirement.
+The grade points for additional courses needed to make $\star 60$ will be calculated by multiplying the GPA of all courses completed in that term by the number of credits required to make $\star 60$.